""

 Take advantage of the Graduate School's professional development resources to build skills, thrive academically, and launch your career.

-1. Articulates, critiques, or elaborates the theories, research methods, and approaches to inquiry or schools of practice in cartography and GIScience.
+1. Articulates, critiques, or elaborates the concepts, theories, methods, and/or approaches to design and inquiry in Cartography and GIScience.

-3. Demonstrates understanding of cartography/GIScience in a historical, social, or global context.
+3. Demonstrates understanding of Cartography and GIScience in a historical, social, global, and/or technological context.

-6. Communicates clearly in ways appropriate to cartography/GIScience.
+6. Communicates clearly in written, verbal, and visual ways appropriate to Cartography and GIScience.

 Faculty